 Phase 0: Foundation (Months 1-12)

-R&D, prototype, and initial pilot deployment.
+R&D, prototype, legal classification, coalition formation, and initial pilot deployment.

 What Is Built